Accomplishing Goals with an Undefined Heart Centre in Human Design

 Each of these authorities provides a unique approach to decision-making, reflecting the individual's specific Human Design.

-• Examine Your Motivation: Before committing, ask yourself about the reasoning behind it.
-Are you trying to prove something to yourself or others?
-If so, reconsider the commitment, as it might not stem from your authentic self.
+Examine Your Motivation: Before committing, ask yourself about the reasoning behind it.
+Are you trying to prove your value to yourself or others?
+If so, reconsider the commitment.

-• Follow Your Inner Authority: Understanding and following your inner authority is crucial.
-Let it guide your decision-making, ensuring that your commitments align with your true nature.
+Follow Your Inner Authority: Understanding and following your inner authority is crucial.
+Trust it.
+Let it guide your decision-making, even if those choices don’t make logical sense at first.

-• Practice Kindness and Compassion: Be gentle with yourself, especially during times when you can't follow through on a commitment.
-Recognize that it's part of the journey and an opportunity to learn about yourself.
+Practice Self Compassion : Be gentle with yourself, especially during times when you can't follow through on a commitment.
+Recognise that it's part of the journey and an opportunity to learn about yourself.

-Having an undefined heart centre in Human Design does not preclude you from making and achieving commitments.
+Having an undefined heart centre in Human Design does not mean you can’t have big goals and commit to them.
 It's about understanding your unique energetic makeup and aligning your commitments accordingly.
-By being mindful of your motivations, following your inner authority, and practising self-compassion, you can commit to goals that are meaningful to you and bring fulfilment.
+By being mindful of your motivations, following your inner authority, and practising self-compassion, you can commit to goals as see them through.

-Does something I’ve shared here speak to you?
-Let me know in the comments!
+Does something land here for you?
+Let’s chat in the comments!

 Danielle Gardner